 African lions are the largest carnivorous animals found in Africa.
-They belong to the family of cats and are the largest ones in the group.
-Their body is around 1.4-2 m long, with a 67-100 cm long tail.
-They are mammals who live in groups known as prides and are the only cats to display sexual dimorphism i.e., males and females can be easily distinguished by physical appearance and behavior.
+They belong to the family of cats, and they are the largest ones in the group.
+Their body is around 1.4-2 m long, with a 67-100 cm tail on top of that.
+They are mammals who live in groups called prides.
+Lions are also the only cats to display sexual dimorphism, which means males and females look clearly different from each other.

 Physical Adaptations